 Snowflake Pricing

 Snowflake bills in credits, with per-second granularity.
-Warehouse sizes:
+See current pricing on Snowflake’s pricing page; warehouse sizes scale predictably:

 Each tier doubles compute power and cost.
 Auto-suspend means you only pay when queries run.